 So plentiful were the equines that armies had a veterinary corps.

 An estimated eight million horses gave their lives during the war.
-Some were shot or gassed in battle, but others died of weather and disease.
+Some were shot or gassed in battle, while others died of weather and disease.

 In the Middle East, camels were used instead of the horses.

 Canines served in several capacities.
-They were used as guards, and as messengers, for carrying first-aid supplies, for laying lines of cable, killing rats and alerting soldiers of danger.
+They were guards and as messengers, and put to work carrying first-aid supplies, laying lines of cable, killing rats and alerting soldiers of danger.

 One dog even reached the rank of sergeant.
 His name was Stubby, and he served with the U.S. Army.
-He was able to sense mustard gas, warning the troops, and he once attacked an enemy soldier, allowing him to be taken prisoner.
-Stubby served in 17 battles over the course of 18 months and survived the war although he was wounded on several occasions.
+He had the ability to sense mustard gas and warn the troops, and he once attacked an enemy soldier, allowing the man to be taken prisoner.
+Stubby served in 17 battles over the course of 18 months and survived the war, although he was wounded on several occasions.

 Sometimes dogs had no official capacity.
 They were simply companions, friends and mascots, providing comfort and a morale boost.

-One hundred thousand homing pigeons carried messages and took aerial photography.
+One hundred thousand homing pigeons carried messages and took aerial photographs.
 Their success rate was 95 percent.

-The bird survived her wounds, but she used a prosthetic leg for the rest of her life.
+The bird survived her wounds, but used a prosthetic leg for the rest of her life.